 Spanish Riding School

 The Spanish Riding School in Vienna is the oldest continuously operating classical riding school in the world.
-It has occupied the same baroque riding hall inside the Hofburg Imperial Palace since 1729, when the Winter Riding School was completed by architect Joseph Emanuel Fischer von Erlach for Emperor Charles VI.
-The hall’s white walls, carved gallery columns, and chandelier-lit ceiling make it one of the most architecturally imposing performance spaces in Europe, quite apart from anything happening on the sand below.
+It has occupied the same baroque riding hall inside the Hofburg Imperial Palace since 1729, when the Winter Riding School was completed for Emperor Charles VI.
+The hall’s white walls, carved gallery columns, and chandelier-lit ceiling make it one of the more architecturally imposing performance spaces in Europe – and that is before anything starts moving in the sand below.

-The “Spanish” in the name refers to the Iberian breeding origin of the Lipizzaner horses, not any connection to Spain as a country.
-The breed was developed in the late 16th century at the Imperial Stud in Lipica (now in Slovenia) using Andalusian, Barb, and Arab stock.
+The “Spanish” in the name refers to the Iberian breeding origin of the Lipizzaner horses, not Spain as a country.
+The breed was developed in the late 16th century at the Imperial Stud in Lipica (now Slovenia) using Andalusian, Barb, and Arab stock.
 Lipizzaners are born dark and turn white with age, typically between 6 and 10 years.
-The schooling of a Lipizzaner takes 6-8 years of daily work before a horse can perform the high school movements.
-A fully trained rider takes a similar period.
-The institution employs approximately 70 horses at any given time and trains its riders through an apprenticeship system that hasn’t changed substantially in two centuries.
+The high school movements they perform – the piaffe (trot on the spot), passage (elevated slow trot), and the airs above the ground including the levade and capriole – are the culmination of that multi-year training process.
+These are not tricks.
+They are movements developed from 16th-century military equitation and have been in continuous training here for nearly three centuries.

 What You Can See

-The Morning Training sessions run Tuesday to Saturday when performances are not scheduled, usually from 10 AM to midday.
-Visitors can watch from the gallery as riders work through training sequences in the hall below.
-This is not a performance: horses are exercised at different levels, corrections are made, breaks are taken, the pace is whatever the horse and rider need that day.
-Tickets are 16 euros, available at the door.
-It is less spectacular than a formal performance and considerably more informative about the actual work of training.
+Morning Training sessions run Tuesday to Saturday when performances are not scheduled, typically 10:00 to noon.
+Visitors watch from the gallery as riders work through training sequences.
+This is not a performance: horses are exercised at different levels, corrections are made, breaks are taken.
+Tickets EUR 16, available at the door.
+Less spectacular than a formal performance and considerably more informative about the actual work.

 The Stallburg and Tours

-The Stallburg, a 16th-century Renaissance palace courtyard immediately adjacent to the riding hall, houses the school’s stables.
-Guided tours of the stables are available and include seeing the horses in their stalls, the museum covering the school’s history, and an explanation of the breeding program.
-The stud farm itself is at Piber in Styria, two hours southwest of Vienna, and can be visited separately.
-Tours of the Vienna operation depart at scheduled times and cost around 20 euros.
+The Stallburg, a 16th-century Renaissance courtyard immediately adjacent to the riding hall, houses the stables.
+Guided tours include seeing the Lipizzaners in their stalls, the museum covering the school’s history, and information about the breeding programme at the Piber stud farm in Styria.
+Tours cost approximately EUR 20.

 Vienna Around the Hofburg

-The Hofburg complex is enormous and worth half a day regardless of the riding school.
-The Kaiserappartements (imperial apartments), the Sisi Museum covering Empress Elisabeth’s life, and the Imperial Silver Collection are all in the same building complex, accessible on a combined ticket of around 18 euros.
-The Kunsthistorisches Museum (art history museum) is a 10-minute walk across the Ringstrasse and holds one of the great collections of European painting, including Bruegel, Velazquez, and Vermeer.
+The Hofburg complex warrants half a day independently of the riding school.
+The Kaiserappartements (imperial apartments), Sisi Museum, and Imperial Silver Collection are in the same building complex on a combined ticket of around EUR 18.
+The Kunsthistorisches Museum, a 10-minute walk, has one of the great collections of European painting.
+Figlmuller on Wollzeile, also ten minutes away, does Wiener Schnitzel the size of the plate for around EUR 22 to 25.